KenzKD/Perforce-User-Instructions/README.md

 </p>

 ### 6) (Optional for those in the Blender Dept) From this point on, You can follow along this [Video](https://youtu.be/7PRo8gK6SNM)

- This will show you how to connect to the server through UE5 and some of the other basic ways to use Helix Core
+ This will show you how to connect to the server through UE5 and some of the other basic ways to use Helix Core.
+The Steps in the video will only work for the project you have in your workspace.

+ You can open the project by double clicking on .uproject file in your workspace.
+ (Club Members may get an error saying that you don't have a plugin installed.
+This plugin is not needed so click 'Yes' to continue.